-As I have been writing the blog over the best part of a decade by now, what it focuses on has evolved.
-I began by focusing on four inter-related themes: climate change, conflict and peace, the economic crunch and power.
+As I have been writing the blog over a bit more than aa decade by now, what it focuses on has evolved.
+I began with four inter-related themes: climate change, conflict and peace, the economic crunch of 2008-9, and power.
 In the first half of 2009 I put particular emphasis on the international actions and policies of the then-new Presidency of Barack Obama (under the heading of power), and I devoted a few posts to the London G-20 summit.
-In the second half of 2009 I focused rather less on the economic crunch and a little more than before on international development and on climate change in the lead-up to the Copenhagen climate summit in December and its failure.
+In the second half of 2009 I focused rather less on the economic crunch and a little more on international development and on climate change in the lead-up to the Copenhagen climate summit in December and its failure.

 In 2010, I focused on climate change, conflict and development and the political challenges that surround them and put some time into looking at how they might be affected – could be affected if the right choices are made – by the establishment of the EU’s new External Action Service.

 In 2011 the inevitable focus became the wave of change in the Middle East.
 I was especially concerned about how intervention was being discussed – both during the Egyptian events in February 2011 and then again and more pointedly from March onwards as armed intervention in Libya was first discussed and then carried out.

 By the end of 2011 I was wanting to get into some of the more big picture issues around peace and conflict; this was partly shaped – or at least motivated – by the way violent conflict briefly exploded in England with the summer riots.
 I felt this particularly strongly because the street next to where I lived in Hackney, east London, was in flames one night, with my own street closed by the police while the helicopters circled overhead.
 I vacated the blogosphere for a few months around that time, partly in order to do some research and thinking about some of those big picture issues.